Studio Technician – Part Time

 Hours of work: 11:30 - 18:30 with a 1-hour unpaid lunch break per day.
 Some flexibility based on the applicant's commute and other commitments, as long

 as the studio is manned for 7 hours per day.
-Additional hours may be offered at key points in the year to support the programme.
+Additional hours may be offered at key points in the year to support the studio's running.

 Role